-Before you hit that “buy now” button, check out how to avoid making these 10 mistakes when you shop online.
+Before you hit that “buy now” button, check out how to avoid making these 11 common online shopping fails.

 1. Getting Fooled by Terrible Discounts